bcbio/bcbio.variation.recall/README.md

     Perform squaring off for a set of called VCF files, recalling at no-call positions in each sample.

-    Usage: bcbio-variation-recall square [options] out-file ref-file [<vcf-files, bam-files, or list-files>]
+    Usage: bcbio-variation-recall square [options] out-file ref-file [<vcf, bam, cram, or list files>]

       out-file:    VCF (or bgzipped VCF) file to write merged output to
       ref-file:    FASTA format genome reference file
-      <remaining>: VCF files to recall and BAM files for each sample.
+      <remaining>: VCF files to recall and BAM or CRAM files for each sample.
 Can be specified
                    on the command line or as text files containing paths to files for processing.
-VCFs can be single or multi-sample and BAMs can be in any order but each VCF sample must have an associated BAM file to recall.
+VCFs can be single or multi-sample and BAM/CRAMs can be in any order but each VCF sample must have an associated BAM/CRAM file to recall.

     Options:
-      -c, --cores CORES  1  Number of cores to use
-      -m, --caller CALLER  platypus  Calling method to use: freebayes, platypus -h, --help
+      -c, --cores CORES    1          Number of cores to use -m, --caller CALLER  freebayes  Calling method to use: freebayes, platypus -h, --help

 ### Ensemble